docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 copies the data from the image snapshot to the container's snapshot.
 This process can have a noticeable impact on container performance.

 All copy-on-write operations have a 64KB granularity.
-As a results, updating 32KB of a 1GB file causes the driver to copy a single 64KB block into the container's snapshot.
+As a result, updating 32KB of a 1GB file causes the driver to copy a single 64KB block into the container's snapshot.
 This has obvious performance advantages over file-level copy-on-write operations which would require copying the entire 1GB file into